Banging Toolbox

 Also called Carbon Steel, mild steel makes up the largest portion of steel production and is used in a wide range of applications.
 Mild steel is usually sturdy and is often used for manufacturing motors and appliances.

-Because mild steel is pretty common, the raw sheet metal of mild steel is also plentiful and makes up for the majority of materials that electric metal shears work with.
-These are like bond-paper for metal shears, especially the thinner gauged ones.
+Because mild steel is pretty common, the raw sheet metal of mild steel is plentiful and makes up for the majority of materials that electric metal shears work with.
+These are like bond papers for metal shears, especially the thinner gauged ones.

 Stainless steel

-Stainless steel has very little carbon compared to steel it is harder and less brittle [1] with corrosion and stain-resistants.
+Stainless steel contains very little carbon compared to steel it is harder and less brittle [1] with corrosion and stain-resistants.

 Stainless steel is a less common material to encounter when using metal shears.
 These are usually for small-scale applications such as house paneling or hand-rail construction.
 Nevertheless, stainless steel is tougher than mild steel, and as such, metal shears perform better with thinner gauges.